-From my experience as an Oklahoma birth doula, I can tell you that most Central Oklahoma hospitals have peanut balls and birth balls for their birthing patients.
-Although, I am always sure to bring them along with me to hospital births I am supporting.
-This is because there have been times where the labor and delivery floor was extremely busy and they ran out of peanut balls and didn’t have enough for every laboring parent.
+From my experience as an Oklahoma birth doula, I can tell you that most Central Oklahoma hospitals have birth balls for their birthing patients.
+Although, I am always sure to bring my own tools along with me to hospital births I am supporting.
+This is because there have been times when the labor and delivery floor was extremely busy, and they ran out of birth balls and didn’t have enough for every laboring parent.

-Also, they may or may not have the correct size peanut ball in supply.
-If you are a doula, I recommend at least having the peanut balls on hand in case your client needs them.
-It is always a fantastic idea to have a back up plan.
+Also, sometimes the hospital does not supply the correct size ball for parents.
+If you are a doula or birth worker who supports parents at births, I recommend at least having the different-sized and shaped birth balls on hand in case your client needs them.
+It is always a fantastic idea to have a backup plan.

-A 2015 study found that women who used the peanut ball versus those who did not demonstrated shorter first stage labor by 29 min and second stage labor by 11 min.
-“Position changes during first and second stages of labor may provide many benefits for the patient including pain relief, maximizing blood flow, decreasing length of labor, and enhancing satisfaction with their birth experience” (Priddis, Dahle, & Schmied, 2012).
+A 2015 study found that women who used the peanut ball versus those who did not demonstrate shorter first-stage labor by 29 min and second-stage labor by 11 min.
+“Position changes during first and second stages of labor may provide many benefits for the patient including pain relief, maximizing blood flow, decreasing the length of labor, and enhancing satisfaction with their birth experience” (Priddis, Dahle, & Schmied, 2012).
 You can compare this to not being able to freely move and change positions or having to lay in a supine position causing increased labor times (Culter, 2012).
-Being able to move freely and change positions during your labor experience may decrease pain, encourage strong uterine contractions, and enable baby to properly descend into the birth canal.
-All of these of which decrease the chances of cesarean section (Zwelling, 2010).
+Being able to move freely and change positions during your labor experience may decrease pain, encourage stronger uterine contractions, and enable the baby to properly descend into the birth canal.
+All of these decrease the chances of cesarean section (Zwelling, 2010).

 There is no way we can talk about peanut balls and not discuss Mandy Irby!
-Mandy Irby is a Labor and Delivery Nurse who is passionately working to teach other nurses and birth support persons how to properly utilize the peanut ball as a birth tool during labor.
-I added one of her videos discussing peanut balls for you to continue to learn about how fantastic this tool is for various types of birth journeys!
-For additional peanut ball videos please click here.
+Mandy Irby is a Labor and Delivery Nurse who is passionately working to teach other nurses and birth support persons how to properly utilize birth tools during labor.
+I added one of her videos discussing peanut balls for you to continue learning about how fantastic this tool is for various birth journeys!
+For additional videos, please click here.